 Literary Imagination is a forum for all those interested in the distinctive nature, uses, and pleasures of literature, from ancient to modern, in all languages.
-Its aim is to encourage wide-ranging discussions between those committed to the reading and study of literary works, and to the reading and writing of poetry, fiction, translations, drama, non-fiction essays, criticism, and scholarship concerned with them.
+Its aim is to encourage wide-ranging discussions between those committed to the reading, writing, and study of poetry, fiction, translations, drama, non-fiction essays, criticism, and scholarship.

 The journal seeks to develop a healthy environment for academic literary study and for the literary culture that extends beyond the academy.
 The journal welcomes literary scholars, both academic and independent; teachers of literature in colleges, universities, and secondary schools; poets, novelists, playwrights, actors, and directors; translators, journalists, critics, editors, and publishers; and all other serious students of literature, wherever they come from and however they define themselves.

 All ALSCW members receive our journal Literary Imagination, currently edited by Archie Burnett, and published by Oxford University Press.
 ALSCW members are given advanced access to Literary Imagination content—and full access to Literary Imagination archives—through the Oxford University Press website.
 Please see our Frequently Asked Questions PDF for information about online access, discounts, missing copies, submissions, etc.